Hot Springs In NSW: 5 Of The Best

-Yarrangobilly Caves Thermal Pool
+1. Yarrangobilly Caves Thermal Pool

-Drive: 5 hours, 20 minutes
+Hot Springs Drive Time From Sydney: 5 hours, 20 minutes

-Drive: 2 hours, 20 minutes
+Hot Springs Drive Time From Sydney: 2 hours, 20 minutes

-The outdoor hot spring at the Japanese Garden and Bathhouse (as well as their indoor spa) is fed from the natural underground spring and is infused with a herbal mix for truly therapeutic steam, without diminishing the natural-ness of the experience.
-There are massages, treatments, a teahouse and even accommodation available, so you can take in beautiful green mountains, breathe in crisp air and warm your body in the hot springs.
+The outdoor hot spring at the Japanese Garden and Bathhouse (as well as their indoor spa) is fed from the natural underground hot spring and is infused with a herbal mix for truly therapeutic steam, without diminishing the natural-ness of the experience.
+There are massages, treatments, a teahouse and even accommodation available at Blue Mountains Sparadise, so you can take in beautiful green mountains, breathe in the crisp air and warm your body in the hot springs.

-Lightning Ridge Bore Baths
+3. Lightning Ridge Bore Baths

-Drive: 8 hours, 40 minutes
+Hot Springs Drive Time From Sydney: 8 hours, 40 minutes

 The water you'll swim in at the Bore Baths comes from the Great Artesian Basin, and is about 2 million years old!
-Sitting between 40 and 50 degrees Celsius, this is known as one of, if not the top, best hot springs in New South Wales, and gives you that truly warm, steam-rising-from-the-pools-surface experience.
+Sitting between 40 and 50 degrees Celsius, Lightning Ridge Bore Baths is known as one of - if not the top - best hot springs in New South Wales, and gives you that truly warm, steam-rising-from-the-pools-surface experience.

-Burren Junction Bore Baths
+5. Burren Junction Bore Baths

-Drive: 7 hours, 10 minutes
+Hot Springs Drive Time From Sydney: 7 hours, 10 minutes

-Open 24 hours a day, 7 days a week, head to these Bore Baths for a quiet, rural hot springs experience.
-They are heated to a constant 41.5 degrees and are believed to relieve achy muscles.
-Camp at the nearby camping grounds for $5 per night per vehicle, take a cool poolside shower if you dare, and enjoy the other amenities at this beautiful, popular meeting spot for locals.
+Open 24 hours a day, 7 days a week, head to the Burren Junction Bore Baths for a quiet, rural hot springs experience.
+The Burren Junction Bore Baths are heated to a constant 41.5 degrees and are believed to relieve achy muscles.
+Camp at the nearby camping grounds for $5 per night per vehicle, take a cool poolside shower if you dare, and enjoy the other amenities at this beautiful family-friendly hot springs.
 Please note: Burren Junction Bore Baths close for the summer months.